devslovecoffee/editor-ai/README.md

-# Editor AI
+# Editor AI: AI-Powered Content Editing for Everyone

-Made by [@devslovecoffee](https://www.devslovecoffee.com/)
+🚀 Automate text optimization with Large Language Models (LLMs) Made by [@devslovecoffee](https://www.devslovecoffee.com/)

 ## Overview

-When writing, I find it best to focus solely on creating the content, without being distracted by editing.
-Automated content editing and optimization is now possible thanks to Large Language Models (LLMs).
-This tool was created to streamline the editing process by automatically refining and improving text files with your content.

-Additionally, periodic content updates help boost SEO and overall visibility, making Editor AI valuable for content creators who want to maintain high-quality, fresh content without the extra effort.
+When writing, it's crucial to focus on content creation without distractions. **Editor AI** is an open-source **AI-powered content editing tool** that automatically improves content using **Large Language Models (LLMs)**.

+By leveraging **automated editing and SEO optimization**, Editor AI ensures your content remains **high-quality, engaging, and up-to-date**, without extra effort.

+Why use Editor AI?
+- AI-driven editing – Automatically refines your writing.
+- Boosts SEO – Keeps content fresh and optimized for search engines.
+- Hands-free workflow – No manual editing required.

 ## How It Works

+Editor AI scans and enhances your content using AI-based text optimization:
-1. Content is read from the specified directory.
+1. Reads content from the specified directory.
-2. LLM is used to generate optimizations for the content.
+2. Uses **LLM-powered optimization** to refine and improve the text.
-3. Changes are applied to the files.
+3. Applies the optimized changes to your files.
-4. The optimized content is saved to the file.
+4. Saves the improved content automatically.

 ## Prerequisites